maximecb/noisecraft/README.md

 # NoiseCraft

-Browser-based visual programming language and platform for sound synthesis and music making.
+**NOTE: NoiseCraft is a work in progress, and I am looking for contributors to help build it!**

-Once NoiseCraft is more functional and stable, it will be open sourced under the GPLv2.
+NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser.
 The goal is for the app to remain free to use and ad-free for the foreseeable future.
 You can try the app at https://noisecraft.app, but please note that it's a work in progress and you may run into bugs.